yvonnw/nodeproject/webServer/readMe.txt

+[2017_12_24]
+Query results can be return and pass test.

+Tried many ways to work it out, and know the failing reasons, except for one scenario: single linked list is used to store string, and return its head pointer, but it keeps warning that items (items * MyDB::exeSQL_query(string sql){ ) is not defined, even though it is defined in MyDB.h.
+I don't know why or it is should be defined in other place.

 [2017_12_22]
 return master and and another way to find protential preference are done and pass test. just find way to return query results for recommanded tasks, test is needed.